splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config.rst

 Activate AlwaysOn Profiling
 =================================

 AlwaysOn Profiling in Splunk APM continuously captures stack traces, helping you identify performance bottlenecks or issues in your code.
 Activating profiling lets your Kubernetes applications produce and forward this data to Splunk Observability Cloud for visualization.

-You can activate profiling while installing the Collector for Kubernetes using the UI wizard, or by modifying your configuration files.

 The Collector ingests profiling data using the ``logs`` pipeline.